AGiXT/typescript-sdk/README.md

 - `deleteAgent(agentName)` - Delete an agent
 - `getAgents()` - Get all agents
 - `getAgentConfig(agentName)` - Get config for an agent
+- `getAgentMemories(agentName, userInput, limit, minRelevanceScore, collectionNumber)` - Get memories for an agent
-- `learnUrl(agentName, url)` - Learn from a URL
+- `learnUrl(agentName, url, collectionNumber)` - Learn from a URL
-- `learnFile(agentName, fileName, fileContent)` - Learn from a file
+- `learnFile(agentName, fileName, fileContent, collectionNumber)` - Learn from a file
-- `learnGithubRepo(agentName, repo, user, token, branch)` - Learn from a GitHub repo
+- `learnGithubRepo(agentName, repo, user, token, branch, collectionNumber)` - Learn from a GitHub repo
+- `wipeAgentMemories(agentName, collectionNumber)` - Wipe an agent's memories
+- `deleteAgentMemory(agentName, memoryId, collectionNumber)` - Delete a memory

 ### Conversations

 - `getConversations(agentName)` - Get conversations for an agent or all agents